fupelaqu/node-security-middleware/README.md

 ### Use FORM authentication within express

-Whenever an access control applies to an unauthenticated or unauthorized user, the client is automatically redirected to the login url defined for the security middleware.
+Whenever an access control applies to an unauthenticated or unauthorized user, the client is automatically redirected to the `loginUrl` defined for the security middleware.

 The login form should include `usernameParam` and `passwordParam` as defined for the security middleware.